"Two are better than one, because they have a good return for their work: If one falls down, his friend can help him up. . . .

 Hundreds of thousands of Syrian refugees and other people groups risk their lives to start new in Europe.
 Regional MTW missionaries are aiding in the crisis.

-• Fill out the DRM application
+• Fill out the DRM application (online form coming soon)

 • Attend and successfully complete MTWs Disaster Response Training (usually held in the fall and spring)